ispapp/ispapp-linux-client/README.md

 * Raspberry Pi/Etc
 * Routers (we already have an OpenWRT package, email me for more information)

-If you would like to be a package maintainer, please email andrew@ispapp.co
+If you would like to be a package maintainer, please email me via andrew@ispapp.co